Azure IDs Explained. Tenant, Subscription, Resource, Application (client) & Object IDs

-When working with Azure, you’ll encounter various types of IDs in the form of GUIDs (Globally Unique Identifiers).
-Understanding these IDs is crucial for managing resources, setting up authentication, and working with the Azure CLI.
+When working with Azure, you will encounter various types of IDs in the form of GUIDs (Globally Unique Identifiers).
+Understanding these IDs is crucial for managing resources, configuring access, and using the Azure CLI (az) effectively.

 Subscription ID

-The Subscription ID is a GUID that uniquely identifies your Azure subscription.
+The Subscription ID uniquely identifies an Azure subscription.
+Each subscription belongs to a single tenant.

 Where to find it